worthbak/inventory-checker-app/docs/index.md

 ![InventoryWatch-Screenshot](./ic-mkt.jpg)

+*Note: If you're seeing an "Apple fulfillment API" error, try updating to the latest version of the app.*

 ### What is InventoryWatch?

 InventoryWatch is an app for macOS that monitors local Apple Store inventory and notifies you when your preferred model comes in-stock.